Board of Directors

 Treasurer

 Jodi Bertolino has worked in the LBLD field for the past 25 years.
-She joined the MABIDA board in 2016.
-She has a BA from St. Ambrose University and is currently the Controller at Landmark School in Prides Crossing, MA.
+She joined the MABIDA Board in 2016.
+She is currently the Controller at Landmark School in Prides Crossing, MA.
 She brings a financial insight and perspective to Board.

 Secretary